r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = TRUE
       * origin = "OWNER/REPO" (can push)
       * upstream = <not configured>
-      * Desc = "origin" is both the source and primary repo!
-Read more about the GitHub remote configurations that usethis supports at:
+      i "origin" is both the source and primary repo. i Read more about the GitHub remote configurations that usethis supports at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'theirs' is reported correctly